sanjanabhatnagar/Inferring-Exon-and-Intron-Metadata-from-.gff-file/README.md

-# Understanding RNA grammar : Annotating non-coding regions (introns) in genome annotation files
+# Inferring intron annotations from genome annotation files based on the exons they flank

 ## GTF_ExInt_Annotator.py for Processing gff -